 Dedicated to the mission of SPIN and to providing quality supports for all individuals receiving services from SPIN, Frank is also committed to the personal growth and professional development of staff and managers throughout the organization.
 Frank is also dedicated to ensuring that all people have the opportunity to enjoy, responsibly, the rights and privileges as members of their community.

-Frank has an MBA from Arcadia University with a concentration in Leadership and a Bachelor’s of Science from Peirce College in Business Administration.
+Frank has an MBA from Arcadia University with a concentration in Leadership and a Bachelor of Science from Peirce College in Business Administration.
 An employee of SPIN since 2001, Frank has focused on developing data-based, decision-making models to align with SPIN’s polices, systems, processes, and activities to achieve organizational outcomes.
-Frank’s collaboration between SPIN departments has helped to build protocols and efficiencies, as well as manage, troubleshoot and overcome unexpected hurdles.
+Frank’s collaboration between SPIN departments has helped to build protocols and efficiencies, as well as manage, troubleshoot, and overcome unexpected hurdles.

 Jennifer Hughes, Corporate Officer, Public Relations and Communications